 8. Have FUN with your family

 Laugh, Play, Joke, Kiss, Snuggle, Tickle, Hug and more – these are the key ingredients to a happy and fun shoot.
-It is a must for the family to bring this along to the shoot, so the photographer will be able to capture your family at its emotional best.
+When families bring these key ingredients along to the shoot, the professional photographer will be able to capture your family at its emotional best.
 Prepare to pick up your children, play with your baby, tease your siblings, kiss your wife.
-Bottom line, a family having fun is one which is relaxed and happy, and relaxed and happy a CNY family shoot should be, for the best results.
+Bottom line, a family having fun is one which is relaxed and happy, and relaxed and happy a family photoshoot should be, for the best results.